haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-peptide/index.md

 <a class="prompt prompt-question">Which part of MDM2 should be kept for docking instead of using the full model, and why might removing irrelevant regions be beneficial?
 </a>

 This model covers the **full-length sequence**, but for docking we only need a specific part.
-We are specifically interested in the p53-binding domain which corresponds to **residues 26 to 109**.The remaining regions, particularly the disordered parts, are known not to interact with the peptide, so it is acceptable to remove them.
+We are specifically interested in the p53-binding domain ,which corresponds to **residues 26 to 109**.
+The remaining regions, particularly the disordered parts, are known not to interact with the peptide, so it is advisable to remove them.
 This also has the advantage of reducing computational cost by making the receptor smaller.

 <a class="prompt prompt-info">Scroll further down to the “Family & Domains” section of the same UniProt entry and see the “Domain”
 </a>

-Once you’ve downloaded the .pdb model, extract the binding domain and replace chain id with `A` using:
+Once you’ve downloaded the .pdb model,move the downloaded structure file (e.g., AF-P23804-F1-model_v4.pdb) into your working directory (here named Protein-peptide).
+Then extract the binding domain and replace chain id with `A` using:

 <a class="prompt prompt-cmd">
-pdb_selres -26:109 AF_MDM2.pdb | pdb_chain -A | pdb_tidy > AF_MDM2_26_109.pdb
+pdb_selres -26:109 AF-P23804-F1-model_v4.pdb | pdb_chain -A | pdb_tidy > AF_MDM2_26_109.pdb
 </a>

 Command `pdb_selres -26:109` keeps only residues from 26 to 109 out of the entire file.
-Then, command `pdb_chain -A` modifies chain id to A. This is done to ensure there will be no overlap between chain id of the receptor with the chain id of the ligand to avoid issues during docking.
+Then, command `pdb_chain -A` modifies the chain id to A. This is done to ensure there will be no overlap between chain id of the receptor with the chain id of the ligand to avoid issues during docking.
 Lastly, the command `pdb_tidy` ensures the PDB file corresponds to the format specifications.

 _**Note**_ pdb_tidy attempts to correct formatting only, not the actual content of the PDB file.